 To apply for this program, complete the Program Admission Form.

 A minimum of 15 TRU credits (distance or on-campus)

-120 credits total, including 45 upper-level credits, with a GPA of 2.00 or higher for all general education and core knowledge requirements needed to complete this credential, as follows:
+120 credits total, including 45 upper-level credits, with a GPA of 2.00 (a grade of C) or higher in all general education and core knowledge courses, as follows:

 General Education Requirements (18 credits)

 Fundamentals of Mathematics for Business and Economics (3), MATH 1091, Business Mathematics (3)